I almost didn’t even get into Bali.

 Bali is mostly a Hindu island, though there is a Muslim population.
 The muezzin can be heard here too, but only in the distance.

 And my working day was about to begin.

 I made my way to the local ministry offices, where I had scheduled interviews, dressed up in my ‘working’ duds – a flowered granny skirt (this was the 1990s), my field shirt with all the pockets and my day pack, and of course my one and only pair of shoes, my trusted Teva open-toed sandals (sorry, pumps didn’t fit in the backpack).

-Suddenly, a row of black limousines arrived and disgorged an extremely elegant lady in a fuschia suit, jewellery to kill for, made up for a cocktail party, heading directly towards me with her hand outstretched.
+Suddenly, a row of black limousines arrived and disgorged an extremely elegant lady in a fuschia suit, jewelry to kill for, made up for a cocktail party, heading directly towards me with her hand outstretched.

 I had somehow become part of an official ministerial delegation touring Bali for the day, which I would spend visiting health facilities at the minister’s side, riding in one of the lead cars, preceded by a motorcycle escort, sirens blaring, scattering chickens, dogs and traffic left and right as we sped through.

 At some point during the day, probably early on, I would learn to my distress that showing your toes was not considered polite, especially when accompanying high-level dignitaries to Very Important Places.
 Oh well…